-Fly our an unable of indepathe of providing a written statement, a verbal complaint of discrimination was the made, Please contact 714-68-96-PIDE (pitton 2) and speak with a Caustomer Pleations Representative.
-The complaintant with the interviewed by an aporporate official authorized for sease complaints, if necessary, the official can assist the complaintant in concentric verbal complaints to writing.
-Then translation services are complaints to writing, then translation services are considered to the complaintant in the configuration of the complaints of the first presentative.
+Flyou are unable or incapable of providing a written statement, a verbal complaint of discrimination was the made, Rease contact 714-68-96-BIDE (prior to) and speak with a Customer Relations Representative.
+The complaints will be interevened by an aporporate official authorized for sease complaints, if necessary, the official can assist the complaints in concentry world complaints to writing, then translation services are complaints.
+The complaints will be complainted in the configuration and the complaints of the compla